Fermi sea topology and boundary geometry for free particles in one- and two-dimensional lattices: Introduction

 \section{Introduction}

-In the last decades, great progress has been made in the theoretical understanding of the properties of materials from their microscopic structure.
-One of the main devices for this progress is provided by band theory \cite{lanlifs,ashmer,simons}, which offers a potent framework for understanding and predicting the electronic properties of solids by describing the possible energy levels of electrons moving in a lattice structure \cite{single,zunger}.
-According to the band structures arising from these studies, materials may be classified as conductors, insulators, or semiconductors.
-Moreover, the modification of material properties by a change in its microscopic structure is within the reach of these methods.
-On a given material, one of the most relevant consequences of band structure studies is the determination of its Fermi sea and Fermi surface.
-Since lattices in 1 and 2 spatial dimensions will be considered in this study, the term Fermi boundary instead of Fermi surface will be employed, for the sake of clarity.
-For a given energy function, the Fermi boundary separates occupied (low energy) from unoccupied electron states in momentum space, for a material at zero temperature.
-This definition generalizes the paradigm of a free fermion gas to the case of a gas moving on a spatial lattice background with no further structure beyond its geometry.
-Moreover, the shape and topology of the Fermi sea and its boundary encode crucial information about the material properties in a compact manner \cite{fermirev}, for instance, their electrical behavior.
-The predicted momentum space properties of the Fermi sea are also confirmed by experimental techniques like angle-resolved photoemission spectroscopy (ARPES) and the observation of the De Haas-van Alphen effect \cite{fermiexp}.
-One the other hand, band studies usually demand extensive use of computational resources.
-That is, extensive detailed information provided as an input yields extensive detailed information as an output.
+The theoretical understanding of the properties of materials from their microscopic structure has advanced significantly during the past few decades.
+Band theory \cite{lanlifs,ashmer,simons}, which provides a powerful framework for comprehending and forecasting the electronic properties of solids by describing the potential energy levels of electrons moving in a lattice structure \cite{single,zunger}, is one of the primary tools for this advancement.
+Materials can be categorized as conductors, insulators, or semiconductors based on the band structures that emerge from these investigations.
+Furthermore, these techniques can describe and predict the modification of material properties by changes in their microscopic structure.
+Determining a material's Fermi sea and Fermi surface is one of the most important outcomes of band structure research.
+For the sake of clarity, the term "Fermi boundary" will be used rather than "Fermi surface" since lattices in one and two spatial dimensions will be taken into consideration in this work.
+For a material at zero temperature, the Fermi boundary divides occupied (low energy) from unoccupied electron states in momentum space for a given energy function.
+The paradigm of a free fermion gas is extended by this definition to the situation of a gas traveling on a spatial lattice background with no additional structure beyond its geometry.
+Furthermore, important details about the material properties, such as its electrical behavior, are compactly encoded by the shape and topology of the Fermi sea and its boundary \cite{fermirev}.
+Experimental methods like as angle-resolved photoemission spectroscopy (ARPES) and the detection of the De Haas-van Alphen effect \cite{fermiexp} support the expected momentum space features of the Fermi sea.
+However, band studies typically need a significant amount of processing power.
+In other words, a large amount of detailed information supplied as an input results in a large amount of detailed information as an output.